 According to Oberlo.com, more than 1.9 billion people purchased online in 2019, and with so many marketplaces and free tools available at the moment, it’s easier than ever to start your own eCommerce business and join the online shopping market.

-Running a successful eCommerce business, on the other hand, needs significantly more than just choosing a store name and jump right in to start selling things.
+Running a successful eCommerce business, on the other hand, needs significantly more than just choosing a store name and jumping right in to start selling things.
 If you’re looking for a place to learn how to start an eCommerce business, you’ve come to the right place.

 1. Choose your niche.